 Don’t Lose Hope!

-The waiting process is a difficult time, but it is always important to remember that in the end, when you’re matched with your baby, it will all be worth it.
+The waiting process is a difficult time, but it is always important to remember that in the end, when you’re connected with your baby, it will all be worth it.
 Don’t put your life on hold.
 Instead, use the waiting period to tackle odd jobs, enjoy some “you time” or prepare yourself or your home for your new arrival.